zafirhsn/Dynamic-Web-Apps/memebot/README.md

 Twitter: https://developer.twitter.com/en.html

 ### Configure.js
-Use your credential information to fill in the fields within configure.js
+create a file called configure.js and place it into your local memebot directory.
+Copy and paste the following code into configure.js and fill in the fields with your own info retrieved from Twitter and Reddit.

 ```sh
 module.exports.redditAuth = {